juliaguida/oystercard/thermostat_es6/walkthroughs/thermostat_logic.md

 Bearing in mind that we're saying 'anything else' temperature-wise is going to count as 'high-usage', we don't need to think about that setting.
 That means that we only have two temperature breakpoints to worry about:

-* below 25 (which is our maximum temperature when PSM is ON)
+* below 25 (which also happens to be our maximum temperature when PSM is ON)
 * below 18

-The great news, is in our object constructor function we already have a constant for the first limit, so all we need is one for the 18 degree maximum, which I shall call `MEDIUM_ENERGY_USAGE_LIMIT`

 ```javascript
 // src/thermostat.js